Open Autonomous Intelligence Initiative

 What Problem Is Being Addressed?

 The Polarity Modeling Framework (PMF) defines transformation as a primitive structural relation between configurations.
-This is an important move because autonomous intelligent (AuI) systems must represent change before they can reason about behavior, adaptation, memory, events, prediction, or control.
-A system that cannot represent structured change cannot reliably interpret what has happened, what is happening, or what may happen next.
+This is important because AuI systems must represent change before they can reason about behavior, adaptation, memory, events, prediction, or control.

-Earlier PMF development stated that transformation can be defined independently of time.
-That claim remains central, but it requires refinement.
+Currently the PMF states that transformation can be defined independently of time.
+That claim requires refinement.
 In practical language, many transformations appear to happen over time.
 A person walks from the bedroom to the kitchen.
 A sensor detects motion for several seconds.
 A policy evaluation completes before an alert is sent.
 A personal event recognition system logs a bathroom event after detecting a sequence of motion, sound, and water-use signals.
 These examples involve ordering, duration, rate, and synchronization.

-The problem is that PMF must avoid two opposite errors.
-The first error is to make clock time primitive and then define transformation as merely a change in state over time.
+There are two types of errors PMF must avoid.
+The first is to make clock time primitive and then define transformation as merely a change in state over time.
 That would make the framework dependent on time-indexed models and would obscure the deeper structure of transformation, dependency, and configuration change.
 The second error is to say that time is merely derived, while failing to specify how duration, rate, simultaneity, synchronization, and logging are handled in real AuI implementations.

-The revision addresses this gap.
+This post introduces a revision to address this gap.
 PMF should not say simply that time is emergent and leave the rest implicit.
 Instead, it should distinguish between transformation structure and temporal projection.
 Transformation defines what changes and what depends on what.
 Temporal projection defines how those transformations are assigned ordering, duration, rate, synchronization, and timestamps for implementation, analysis, logging, and coordination.

 The Core Revision